 — Pandamonium World (@PandamoniumWLD) September 20, 2021

-In March 2021, Twitter CEO Jack Dorsey sold an NFT of his first tweet, fetching 1630 ETH (appx. $2.9M) from the buyer, which he donated to charity.
-While we applaud Jack’s use of his platform for good, he isn’t the only one.
+In March 2021, Twitter CEO Jack Dorsey sold an NFT of his first tweet, fetching 1630 ETH (appx. $2.9M at the time of sale), which he donated to charity.
+We applaud Jack’s use of his platform for good, and countless other NFT creators have similarly done their part to help make a positive social impact.

-Most recently, an artist from the Art Blocks generative arts community made the largest NFT donation ever recorded, a gift of ETH worth approximately $3.5M to MSF Australia.
+An artist from the Art Blocks generative arts community made one of the largest NFT donations ever recorded, a gift of ETH worth approximately $3.5M to Médecins Sans Frontières (aka “Doctors Without Borders”) Australia.

-To date, here are the most charitable NFT projects funding nonprofits that use The Giving Block’s technical solution for crypto donations:
+Here are some of the most charitable NFT projects funding nonprofits that use The Giving Block’s technical solution for crypto donations:

 |Rank||NFT Project Name||Crypto Donated||Donated Amount (USD Value)||Charity|